wq-yang/Nearest-Province-Finder/README.md

 ## Reference

 Big thanks to https://github.com/yhirose/cpp-httplib and https://github.com/googlemaps/js-samples.
-With them make the GUI development much easier.
+They make the GUI development (and the backend services development) much easier.

 Our implementation of K-d tree referred to https://oi-wiki.org/ds/kdt/ (Chinese).